 Our Notary public will issue you copies of your license the same day for instant legal proof of marriage.
 Consider it a “temporary” proof of marriage.
 However your “certified copy” also known as the “marriage certificate” like a “birth certificate”, comes from the Registrar Recorder/County Clerk , or the “R.R.C.C.”

 You can Pre-order your certificate with us at our chapel on the day of your wedding.
-The County Clerk charges $15 per “marriage certificate” – BRING A CHECK PAYABLE TO “R.R.C.C” on the day of your wedding.
-The “marriage certificate” will arrive to your home from the county clerk 6-8 weeks after the date of marriage.
-If you forget to bring a check, we can issue a $15 check to the R.R.C.C. on your behalf for $25 ($15 check + $10 our fee).
+The County Clerk charges $17 per “marriage certificate” – BRING A CHECK PAYABLE TO “R.R.C.C” on the day of your wedding.
+The “marriage certificate” will arrive to your home from the county clerk approximately 6-10 weeks after the date of marriage.
+If you forget to bring a check, we can issue a $17 check to the R.R.C.C. on your behalf for $25 ($17 check + $8 our fee).

 Must I be a resident of the U.S. to be legally married in the U.S?

 No, you do need to be a resident to be legally married in California.
-The Registrar/Recorder County Clerk will marry anyone over 18, with a valid (non expired, bonafide ID).
-Our Notary Publics are authorized by the Registrar/Recorder County Clerk to marry anyone with a valid as well (non expired, bonafide ID) as we follow the exact same procedures as they do.
-However we can save you the hassle of waiting in line as we are open on weekends.
+The Registrar/Recorder County Clerk allows anyone over 18 with a valid (non expired, bonafide government ID such as a valid driver’s license or passport) to be married.
+We follow the exact same procedures as the county clerk follows, as we are regulated by their office.
+However we can save you the hassle of waiting in line as we are open daily and on weekends.

 If you want your marriage recognized in a foreign country, you must order an “apostille” which is higher grade of certification from the Secretary of State.
 The government fee for an apostille filing is $20 ( The Secretary of State fee) plus $65 for notary public fees.
 There will also be shipping fees which vary from the post office ( Approx $65 in mailling fees – with tracking numbers).
 We can help you with obtaining your apostille.